 How to Celebrates Hanukkah (Chanukah) Festival in 2020

-This year Hanukkah (Chanukah) festival 2020 will be celebrated from 11 December to 18 December 2020.
-The Eight days festive Hanukkah is widely celebrated by making such delicious food at home as Potato Pancakes, doughnuts, and on the other side, children receive gifts and presents from their elders and parents.
+This year Hanukkah (Chanukah) festival 2021 will be celebrated from 11 December to 18 December 2021.
+The Eight days festive Hanukkah is widely celebrated by making such delicious food at home as Potato Pancakes, doughnuts, and on the other side, children receive gifts and present from their elders and parents.
 Families exchange gifts and decorate their homes, offices, and workplaces.
 This festival is celebrated as the most religious emotional occasion.
 People pray for each other’s strength and good luck for the future.
 Hanukkah Festival has one more meaning in Hebrew where this Festival represents ‘education’.
 So, it becomes more valuable and important for Students and educators also to wish their better future and perseverance for success.